Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 <p dir="rtl">A cherry-picked <b>metaphor</b><br />.simplifies explanation<br />(.At times even for readers)</p>

 **Chess is a universal metaphor.**<sup>♟️</sup> Learning the basics of programming is as easy as the rules of this strategy, and beginning programming resembles games of neophytes: _blitz_ (wins follow fails), enjoyable, and considerably advancing.\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>♟️</sup> <sub>Or we are boring and unimaginative to apply better and smarter analogies.
-Math theories would set tighter but will scare away the majority and I'll be the first to drop (it).</sub>
+Math theories would set tighter but would scare away the majority and I'll be the first to drop (it).</sub>

-Understanding and learning principles and check patterns will prevent blunders but not positional traps of a better opponent.\ SW ANALOGY
+Understanding and learning principles and check patterns will prevent blunders but not positional traps of a better opponent.
+In the same way, a keen junior will soon write good pieces of code but failing solutions.

-The next perception of combinatory vastness lifts the curtain of naive impressions, seeing beyond which needs a "binocular" of INTEREST and TORCH of theory.
+Then the perception of combinatory vastness and thinking in more than one move lifts the curtain of naive impressions, seeing beyond which needs a "binocular" of passion and a torch of theory.

-In software, writing cool features won't make up a great design.

 Here the metaphor breaks down.
-They'ы a clear roadmap in chess and the rating will ruthlessly show one's place.
+There's a clear theoretical roadmap and school in chess and the rating will ruthlessly show one's place.
 In the software, one can be an architect of kludges.

-THINKING in MANY MOVES NEXT!

 🚧🚧🚧🚧🚧🚧🚧🚧    CONSTRUCTION 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧

+FRUSTRATION is THE BITTER DRIVING FORCE

+Many good developers can name the following <samp><b>WHY</b></samp>s as familiar:

+Why writing cool features doesn't make up a great design.

+Why good design decisions don't survive and those bad ones repeat in the next projects?

+Why so many inventions of the WHEEL

 ENORM COMBINATORIAL OF ABSTRACTIONS